syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 * Cross-Site Scripting- XSS ([Cross-Site Scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting)) is a security vulnerability that can occur in web applications.
 It allows an attacker to inject malicious code into a web page, which is then executed in the browser of a user who visits the page.
 JavaScript is commonly used to carry out XSS attacks because it can be easily injected into a web page and executed in the user's browser.

-* Function Templates - In JavaScript, template literals are often used to create strings, and they are generally safe when used properly.
-However, security vulnerabilities can arise if user input is directly incorporated into a template literal without proper validation and sanitization.

 To prevent the above security vulnerabilities, syncfusion controls focused on this type of vulnerabilities and considered the security features.

 ## Security Considerations